A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Weak time consistency

 Combining this and \eqref{eq:ex4.3}, we conclude the proof. } \end{example}

-\begin{example}[Dynamic RAROC for processes] Risk Adjusted Return On Capital (RAROC) is a popular scale invariant measure of performance; we refer the reader to \cite{ChernyMadan2009} for study of static RAROC, and to \cite{BCZ2010} for its extension to dynamic setup.
-We consider the space $\cX=\bV^{1}$ and we fix $\alpha\in (0,1)$.
-Dynamic RAROC, at level $\alpha$, is the family $\{\varphi_{t}\}_{t\in\bT}$, with $\varphi_{t}$ given by
+\begin{example}[Dynamic RAROC for processes] Risk Adjusted Return On Capital (RAROC) is a popular scale invariant measure of performance; see \cite{ChernyMadan2009} for a study of static RAROC, and \cite{BCZ2010} for its extension to the dynamic setup.
+We consider the space $\cX=\bV^{1}$, and we fix $\varepsilon\in (0,1)$.
+Dynamic RAROC, at level $\varepsilon$, is the family $\{\alpha_{t}\}_{t\in\bT}$, with $\alpha_{t}$ given by

-where $\rho^{\alpha}_{t}(V)=\essinf\limits_{Z\in \cD^{\alpha}_{t}}E[Z\sum_{i=t}^{T}V_{i}|\cF_{t}]$, and where the family of sets $\{D^{\alpha}_{t}\}_{t\in\bT}$ is defined by\footnote{The family $\{D^{\alpha}_{t}\}_{t\in\bT}$ represents risk scenarios, which define the dynamic version of the conditional value at risk at level $\alpha$ (cf. \cite{Cherny2010}).}
+where $\rho^{\varepsilon}_{t}(V)=\essinf\limits_{Z\in \cD^{\varepsilon}_{t}}E[Z\sum_{i=t}^{T}V_{i}|\cF_{t}]$, and where the family of sets $\{D^{\varepsilon}_{t}\}_{t\in\bT}$ is defined by\footnote{The family $\{D^{\varepsilon}_{t}\}_{t\in\bT}$ represents risk scenarios, which define the dynamic version of the conditional value at risk at level $\varepsilon$ (cf. \cite{Cherny2010}).}

-We use the convention $\varphi_{t}(V)=+\infty$, if $\rho_{t}(V)\geq 0$.
+We use the convention $\alpha_{t}(V)=+\infty$, if $\rho_{t}(V)\geq 0$.
 In \cite{BCZ2010} it was shown that dynamic RAROC is a dynamic acceptability index for processes.
 Moreover, it admits the following dual representation (cf. \eqref{eq:DCRMtoDAI2}): for any fixed $t\in\bT$,

-where $\phi^{x}_{t}(V)=\essinf\limits_{Z\in \cB^{x}_{t}}E[Z(\sum_{i=t}^{T}V_{i})|\cF_{t}]$ with
+where $\phi^{x}_{t}(V)=\essinf\limits_{Z\in \cB^{x}_{t}}E[Z(\sum_{i=t}^{T}V_{i})|\cF_{t}]$, with